 Add drained apricots, lemon juice, salt, pepper and cayenne.
 Blend to a paste.

 Add the coriander and other herbs, continue to blend until it reaches a consistency you like.
-(I prefer mine still a little coarse.)
+(I prefer it a little coarse.)

 Add the walnut oil and a little of the soaking liquid, depending on how runny you want the sauce.
 Give it another pulse in the blender.